slowjams/AWS/Demystifying AWS.md

 }
 ```

-then attach e.g "AmazonEC2FullAccess" permission
+then attach e.g `AmazonEC2FullAccess` permission

-2. Create a **user role** where you specify a trust policy that Paul can assume rule
+2. The senior developer creates a **user role** where you specify a trust policy that Paul can assume rule

  ```json
  {